bmgk/PLCGenerator-GUI-documentation/docs/SpsMatrix.md

 ![img](../assets/docs/spsMatrix/Freigabe.jpg)

 :::note
-Check detected stations for 'Freigabe' after import.
+Check if the detected stations for "Freigabe" are read correctly after import.
 :::

 ---

 ## Interlocks

-Interlock is readed from left to right and looking for first not empty cell.
+Interlock reads left to right and looks for the first non-empty cell.
-When interlock exist, read robot name from column name and basic on it create logic.
+When there is a blockage, the name of the robot from the column at the top will be read and build logic from it.

 ![img](../assets/docs/spsMatrix/Interlock.jpg)